-For a shade less than £220 you get a crisp 5.7-inch Full HD+ screen in a body narrower and only slightly taller than its predecessor’s.
-There’s also facial and fingerprint unlocking, USB-C fast-charging, dual rear cameras, and an all-glass-and-metal design.
-It packs flagship features at a fraction of the cost.
+For a shade less than £220 you get a tall 5.7-inch Full HD+ screen, facial and fingerprint unlocking, USB-C fast-charging, dual rear cameras, and an all-glass-and-metal design.

 Sign up for the newsletter